-Hong Kong, 29 November 2023
+Hong Kong, 27 November 2024

-The Company and our Directors recognize the importance of good corporate governance in the management structures and internal control procedures of our Group so as to achieve effective accountability.
+The Company and our Directors recognise the importance of good corporate governance in the management structures and internal control procedures of our Group so as to achieve effective accountability.

-Our Company has adopted the code provisions stated in the Corporate Governance Code of Appendix 15 of the GEM Listing Rules (the "CG Code").
-Except for the deviations from the following CG Code provisions, our Company's corporate governance practices have complied with the CG Code throughout the year ended 31 August 2023 and up to the date of this report:-
+Our Company has adopted the code provisions stated in the Corporate Governance Code as set out in Appendix C1 of the GEM Listing Rules (the "CG Code").
+Except for the deviations from the following CG Code provisions, our Company's corporate governance practices have complied with the CG Code throughout the year ended 31 August 2024 and up to the date of this report:-